High Kelling: Amenities

 High Kelling has its own post office and shop located on the Cromer Road (A148).
 In Selbrigg Road there is a nursery which sells locally grown plants and shrubs.
 Kelling Hospital is situated on a site of 8.5 hectares and provides a range of services and care.
 The site is also used on a regular basis as a destination for mobile diagnostic service such as breast cancer screening.
 The hospital is also the site of the Holt Medical Practice.

+Governance

+High Kelling is part of the electoral ward of Holt for local elections and is part of the district of North Norfolk.

+The village's national constituency is North Norfolk, which has been represented by the Liberal Democrat Steff Aquarone MP since 2024.